bipul018/windows-vulkan-graphics-sub-project/README.md

 A sample .exe is situated at \WinVulk\WinVulk.exe

 This .exe may not be updated, if needed so then compile the source code to full

+Controls:
+The GUI works as shown, click on the list of letters to load a letter onto the screen.
+ADWSQE => controls the x y and z of translation
+JLIKUO => controls the x y and z of rotation
+Scroll Vertical => controls the scaling